inphobia/inphobia.github.io/content/docs/flow/hbastart/_index.md

     > [!IMPORTANT]
     > this will be the most important choice you'll make
     ### vendor
-    there are only 3 valid players left on the market: broadcom, microchip & atto.
+    there are only 3 valid players left in the market: broadcom, microchip & atto.
     #### broadcom
     - the dominant player when it comes to hba and raid cards
-    - their older products can are sold under the "lsi" or "avago" brand name
+    - their older products are sold under the "lsi" or "avago" brand name
-    - a lot off hba's and raid controllers from vendors like hpe, dell, ibm, lenovo, etc... are actually broadcom devices.
+    - a lot of hbas and raid controllers from vendors like hpe, dell, ibm, lenovo, etc... are actually broadcom devices.
     #### microchip
     - also known as microsemi, adaptec & pmc-sierra
     - less commonly seen as oem cards
     - smaller market share compared to broadcom but they're trying to make a comeback
     #### atto
-    - no experience with their hba's, their sas to fibre channel bridges are fun.
+    - no experience with their hbas, their sas to fibre channel bridges are fun.
     ### controller mode
     - you want a <span class="att">hba</span> controller, also known as "it mode" for older controllers.
     - you do not want a raid controller, even if it's running in jbod or passthrough mode.
-    - you do not want a "sas expander"
+    - a "sas expander" can't be used.
     ### the fine print
     there might be some non obvious limitations for certain devices. they are mentioned in the manuals, which i recommend reading. at this stage in your journey they might not stand out, so here is the {{< elink "oops" "list of caveats" >}} i've run into till now.
     ### some controllers i have used